By Dr. Paul Eastwick, in collaboration with Drs. Eli Finkel, Ben Karney, Harry Reis, & Sue Sprecher*

 Now, the potions come in the form of mathematical matching algorithms, a new alchemy that takes the basic elements of people—their attitudes, values, and personalities—and promises to transform them into golden dyads.

-my colleagues and I have expressed serious doubts that these algorithms are effective.
+As part of a larger piece about online dating, my colleagues and I have expressed serious doubts that these algorithms are effective.
 To the extent that we can ascertain the workings of these mysterious algorithms (which have not been disclosed to the scientific community), they appear to rely on principles (e.g., similarity and complementarity) that have very small effects on relationship well-being.
 At the same time, the algorithms completely ignore principles that have large effects on relationship well-being (e.g., stress and interaction quality).

 Here, we wish to describe precisely what would constitute compelling evidence that a matching algorithm is indeed effective.
 That is, what would it take to convince skeptics like us that the use of an algorithm improves people’s chances of forming and maintaining a satisfying relationship relative to traditional offline ways of meeting a romantic partner?